 The objective of the interdisciplinary studies bachelor thesis is to develop critical thinking and increase the understanding of a specific identified problem or subject, based on prior coursework.
 The thesis highlights the student's independent scholarship in investigating and developing a chosen topic, integrating a biblical perspective and theoretical frame of reference with current empirical references.
-Students will meet directly with a faculty mentor throughout the semester to produce a 40 - 60 page scholarly work.
-Prerequisite: Senior standing
+Students will meet directly with a faculty mentor throughout the semester to produce a 25 to 40-page scholarly work.
+Prerequisites: Senior standing and faculty mentor commitment